 (2) The words and expressions used in these rules but not defined, but defined in the Act shall have the meanings respectively assigned to them in the Act.

-3. Obligation of persons receiving contributing oil. - Any person who is liable to contribute to the Fund under section 213 of the Act shall give a report of such receipts and such other information as may be required by the Central Government in Form I and a Summary.
+3. Obligation of persons receiving contributing oil. - Any person who is liable to contribute to the Fund under section 213 of the Act shall give a report of such receipts and such other information as may be required by the Director General of Maritime Administration in Form I and a Summary.

-4. Obligation of the Central Government to Report to Fund. – The Central Government shall transmit to the Fund the list of names and addresses of the person receiving oil who is liable to contribute to that Fund and the quantity of contributing oil received by such person during the preceding calendar year in Form II.
+4. Obligation of the Central Government to Report to Fund. – The Director General of Maritime Administration shall transmit to the Fund the list of names and addresses of the person receiving oil who is liable to contribute to that Fund and the quantity of contributing oil received by such person during the preceding calendar year in Form II.

 5. Furnishing of Information under Section 217(1) of the Act. - (1) Any person who receives a notice under sub-section (1) of section 217 of the Act, shall furnish the information required in such notice in the manner specified in Form A annexed to these rules.